Custom CSS being changed

 2. Could you have a look at the Jetpack PR that I linked to above, and see if there's a not-too-hard way to add support for the missing properties in our own wp-content/mu-plugins/assets/jetpack.php?

-#7 Updated by Daniel Jones over 1 year ago
+#7 Updated by Daniel Jones almost 4 years ago

 1. Yes - our new plugin doesn't validate CSS as such at all - it just does some character escaping to avoid security issues.
 So it'll never strip out newer properties, but it also won't help users identify typos or other errors.
 Do think that still works.